Iron-Rich Foods: 10 Best Sources to Boost Your Iron Levels

 C. Iron-Rich Grains and Cereals

-The recommended daily intake (RDI) of iron varies according to age and sex:
+The recommended daily intake (RDI) of iron varies according to age, sex, and physiological status (e.g., pregnancy) [5].

-Women who menstruate (19-50 years) require 18 mg/day, while pregnant women need more iron due to increased blood volume and foetal needs.
+Women who menstruate (19-50 years) require a higher intake of 18 mg/day to compensate for monthly iron losses.
+Pregnant women need the highest amount (27 mg/day) due to increased blood volume and foetal demands [5].

 Enhancing Iron Absorption: Food Pairings and Tips

-To maximise iron absorption from your diet, consider the following tips:
+To maximise non-haem iron absorption from your diet, consider the following evidence-based tips:

-• Combine haem iron (meat, fish, poultry) with non-haem iron (plant-based sources) to increase non-haem iron absorption
+• The “Meat Factor” Effect: Combine a small amount of haem iron (meat, fish, poultry) with non-haem iron (plant-based sources).
+The compounds in meat significantly increase non-haem iron absorption [1].

-An example of an iron-absorption-friendly meal is wholemeal toast with baked beans in tomato sauce followed by citrus fruit.
+Example: An iron-absorption-friendly meal is wholemeal toast with baked beans in tomato sauce, followed by citrus fruit.

 Iron Deficiency: Symptoms and Solutions